imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 ## Understanding response

 In case of an error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
-On success, you will receive a `200` status code with the list of files in JSON-encoded response body.
+You will receive a `200` status code with the list of files in the JSON-encoded response body on success.

 The JSON-encoded response has an array of items.
 Each item can have the following properties.